-This latter type of tool that had a blade open on one end evolved into a portable, hand-held tool.
+The stationary jig saw (with a blade open on one end) evolved into a portable, handheld tool.
 It became very popular, and some manufacturers soon placed a knob on top of the unit that could be used to turn the reciprocating blade for use in intricate cutting tasks.
-As this type of continued to evolve, they were often referred to as jig saws, while similar models without the turning knob were called sabre saws.
-Initially, it was merely an industry convention for distinguishing between two different types of handheld versions of the table top jig saw.
+As these tools continued to evolve, those with the blade-turning knob were often referred to as jig saws, while those without the knob were commonly called sabre saws.
+Therefore, the difference was merely an industry convention for distinguishing between two different types of handheld versions of the tabletop jig saw.

 Sabre Saws and Jigsaws Today